 However, those worrying about going bald needn’t worry: if you begin treatment before areas become completely bald and shiny you have a very good chance of treating your hair loss medically.
 A comprehensive hair loss treatment plan devised specifically for you will generally include the two clinically proven hair loss medications minoxidil and Propecia.

-A Medical Hair Loss Treatment That Works
+Hair Loss Treatment That Works

 Alongside these two medications, a Belgravia Centre treatment plan may include a number of treatment boosters, such as the FDA cleared LaserComb, which can stimulate the scalp to regrow hair at a faster rate, and our nutritional supplement Hair Vitalics, which ensures the optimum health of your hair.
-We also provide support for our patients 7 days a week, in person at our Central London clinics or over phone or email, in order to monitor progress and address any questions.
+We also provide support for our clients 7 days a week, in person at our Central London clinics or over phone or email, in order to monitor progress and address any questions.
 If you’re worried that an iron deficiency might have masked the onset of a more permanent type of hair loss, we’re here to help.

 The Belgravia Centre—————————————————————————————————–